oyedejioyewole/nuxt-bootstrap-icons/README.md

 1. Clone the repository
 2. Install dependencies with `pnpm install`
+3. Setup module for development with `pnpm dev:prepare`
-3. Run development server with `pnpm docs:dev`
+4. Run development server with `pnpm docs:dev`

 **Note:** Hosted on Vercel